agcom/dirb/README.md

 # DirB

 File-based approach; DirB is a very simple database written from scratch.
-Word "DirB" is a pun that mimic word "DB", mixed with an abbreviation of "Directory".
+Word "DirB" is a pun that mimics "DB" (DataBase), mixed with an abbreviation of "Directory".

-This project was made as a homework for a **database design principles** college course.
+This project was made as a homework for a **databases design principles** college course.

 Currently, the only DirB's user interface is command line.